-The release conditions are strictly enforced; a youth may be returned to Juvenile Hall for significant violations.
-Less serious violations will be dealt with by means of various graduated interventions and/or sanctions (Refer to the attached Interventions and Sanctions Grid).
+The PPP release conditions are strictly enforced; a youth may be returned to Juvenile Hall for significant violations.
+Less serious violations will be dealt with by means of various graduated interventions and/or sanctions (Refer to the attached Interventions and Sanctions Grid.)

 - 1. When a youth is returned to custody for program violations, a new Application for Petition must be filed and a Detention Memo submitted to the court within 48 court hours.
-This will be coordinated with Custody Intake. - a.
-If the youth absconds from PPP electronic monitoring and is gone , the assigned DPO will also complete another Application for Petition alleging violation of WIC 871(d) (escape from electronic monitoring), along with a Special Incident Report (SIR) and appropriate paperwork. - b.
+This will be coordinated with the Custody Intake Unit. - a.
+If the youth absconds from PPP electronic monitoring and the property of the assigned DPO will also complete another Application for Petition alleging violation of WIC 871(d) (escape from electronic monitoring), along with a Special Incident Report (SIR) and appropriate paperwork. - b.
 If the youth is 18 years of age or older, a new law violation cannot be filed in juvenile court.
-If the youth is already a 602 ward, a probation violation alleging the abscond may be completed, which includes the application for petition, probation memo, and notice to appear.
-The assigned PPP DPO will work with the assigned DPO to complete the petition. - c.
-If the youth damages, destroys, or loses the electronic monitoring device, the assigned PPP DPO will include an allegation of violation of PC 594 unless specific circumstances preclude filing at the direction of the unit supervisor. - 2.
-For a youth with subsequent hearings, a PPP Memo to Court Officer will be submitted detailing the youth's violations and with a recommendation, made to either continue the youth on PPP or to detain him/her pending a future hearing.

-E. Use of Incentives and Intervention and Sanctions Grid

-- Any targeted improvement in an area where there was previous noncompliance shall warrant an incentive commensurate with the level of improvement. - 2.
-Not all misbehaviors or violations of the PPP will warrant an intervention or sanction.
-This will be determined by the frequency the behavior occurs; the length of time the youth has been on the PPP; the pending offense; the youth's age, maturity, and level of functioning; and any other factors specific to the youth's case.

-- 3. Any incentive, intervention, or sanction shall be documented in the youth's ICMS notes section along with the presenting behavior that caused the incentive, sanction, or intervention. - 4.
+If the youth is already a WIC 602 ward, a probation violation alleging the abscond may be completed, which includes the Application for Petition, Probation Memo, and Notice to Appear.
+The assigned PPP DPO will work with the assigned field DPO to complete the Application for Petition. - c.
+If the youth damages, destroys, or loses the electronic monitoring device, the assigned PPP DPO will include an allegation of violation of PC 594 (Vandalism), as well as PC 166 (Contempt of Court), unless specific circumstances preclude filing at the direction of the unit supervisor. - 2.
+For a youth with subsequent hearings, a PPP Memo or Information to Court Officer (ICO) will be submitted detailing the youth's violations and with a recommendation, made to either continue the youth on PPP or to detain them pending a future hearing. - E. Use of Incentives and Intervention and Sanctions Grid - 1.
+Any targeted improvement in an area where there was previous noncompliance shall warrant an incentive commensurate with the level of improvement. - 2.
+Not all misbehaviors or violations of PPP will warrant an intervention or sanction.
+This will be determined by the frequency the behavior occurs; the length of time the youth has been on PPP; the pending offense; the youth's age, maturity, and level of functioning; and any other factors specific to the youth's case. - 3.
+Any incentive, intervention, or sanction shall be documented in the youth's ICMS notes section along with the presenting behavior that caused the incentive, sanction, or intervention. - 4.
 Gift cards will be kept in a lock box in the PPP SPO's office.
 Use of gift cards will require coordination with the SPO to complete necessary paperwork and retrieve the gift card. - 5.
 Incentive snacks will be kept in the designated PPP DPO office.
-Each snack should be checked out for inventory purposes on the designated form. - F. Termination of Program Participation
+Each snack should be checked out for inventory purposes on the designated form.

+F. Termination of Program Participation